dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ## Tropes

-### T770: Focus should be on restorative, not punitive justice.
+### T770: Focus on restorative justice that repairs harm and promotes healing.

 |Support|
 |---|